OneMadGypsy/tkinter-column-select/README.md

 - Any selection can be drag-dropped.
 Press and hold `LMB` over a selection to grab, then drag and drop to a new location.
 In the case of box-selections there is a vertical offset applied to grab and drop.
 If you grabbed at (ex) the third row of a column, you would have to drop where you want the third row to be.

 - Cut, Copy and Paste work the same as you would expect and the hotkeys are no different.
-In box-select mode these are performed with column behavior.
+In or from box-select mode these are performed with column behavior.

 - After Making a box-selection and while the selection is still active, if you hold the `Shift` key you can use the `Arrow` keys to move the entire selection.